fusioncharts/dev_centre_docs/getting-started/angular/angularjs/export-charts-using-angularjs.md

 The above chart has been rendered using the following steps:

-1. Included the necessary libraries and components using `require`.
+1. Include the necessary libraries and components using `require`.
 For example, `angularjs-fusioncharts`, `fusioncharts`, etc.

 2. Add the chart and the theme as dependencies to the core.

 3. Store the chart configurations in a JSON object.

-In this JSON object:
+4. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.
+In the `<div>`:
     * Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height (in pixels).
-    * Set the `dataFormat` as JSON.
     * Embed the json data as the value of the `dataSource`.
     * Set the value of `exportEnabled` attribute to `1`, which enables the export feature of the chart.

-4. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.

 ## Export Multiple Charts